TealDealMeal/MicroSplatVRC/README.md

 ---

-- That's all, have fun experimenting with MicroSplat!
+- That's all, good luck experimenting with MicroSplat!